- What Is Percussion Therapy?

 - Frequently Asked Questions

-The ExoGun DreamPro is a powerful percussion massage device that has helped both my wife and me relieve painful muscle tension, stop muscle spasms and recover quicker after strenuous workouts.
+The Theragun Elite is a powerful percussion massage device that has helped both me and my wife relieve painful muscle tension, stop muscle spasms and recover quicker after strenuous workouts.

-It’s been almost a year since we first got our hands on the ExoGun.
-In this review, I wanted to share my impressions of the device and give you an idea of how it compares to some of the other popular brands on the market, including Theragun and Hypervolt.
+In this review, I’ll share my impressions of the device and give you an idea of how the Theragun Elite compares to its siblings (the Theragun PRO and Theragun Prime), as well as some of the other popular brands on the market (including Hypervolt).

-Before we get into the details, let’s talk about the basics real quick!
+Before we get into the details, let’s talk about the basics!

 What Is Percussion Therapy?